 A recent edition of “Perspective” magazine says that as the world transitions to a clean growth economy, Peterborough is well-positioned to contribute to that shift.

 The community of Peterborough, it writes, is home to rich natural resources, leading educational institutions, and a well-equipped business and innovation landscape.

-Leading the growth of the local clean technology scene is Cleantech Commons at Trent University, a cleantech-focused research and technology park.
+And leading the growth of the local clean technology scene is Cleantech Commons at Trent University, a cleantech-focused research and technology park.

-Peterborough is also home to world-class research facilities that are actively partnering with local cleantech businesses and start-ups.
+The city is also home to world-class research facilities that are actively partnering with local cleantech businesses and start-ups.
 This includes Trent University and Fleming College – and, within a short drive, Ontario Tech University

 This has been shown to happen better when firms are located close to a research university.
 (Charles, Constantin, June 08, 2021).